Bootstrap and the Normal Approximation

 print(f"\n Original mean: {treatment_cd4.mean():.1f}")

 Each resample gives a slightly different mean.
-The bootstrap idea is to do this *thousands* of times to map out the full distribution of plausible values.
+The bootstrap idea is to do this thousands of times to map out the full distribution of plausible values.
+We’ll call the number of bootstrap replications \(B\) — a separate knob from the dataset size \(n\).

 control_cd4 = control['cd4_change'].dropna().values

-def bootstrap_effect(treatment_data, control_data):
+def bootstrap_diff(treatment_data, control_data):

 """Resample both groups independently, return difference in means."""